FatenBelarbii/UdacityCapstone/README.md

 *OPTIONAL:* If your project has any special installation steps, this is where you should put it.
 To turn this project into a professional portfolio project, you are encouraged to explain how to set up this project in AzureML.

 ## Dataset
-We used the Stroke Prediction Dataset from Kaggle (11 clinical features por predicting stroke events)
+We used the [Stroke Prediction Dataset from Kaggle](https://www.kaggle.com/fedesoriano/stroke-prediction-dataset) (11 clinical features por predicting stroke events)

 According to the World Health Organization (WHO) stroke is the 2nd leading cause of death globally, responsible for approximately 11% of total deaths.
 This dataset is used to predict whether a patient is likely to get stroke based on the input parameters like gender, age, various diseases, and smoking status.
 Each row in the data provides relavant information about the patient.

-Attribute Information
+### Overview: Attribute Information
 1) id: unique identifier
 2) gender: "Male", "Female" or "Other"
 3) age: age of the patient